-You’re a college student, and you don’t have a lot of skrilla to spare.
+You’re a college student, and you don’t have a lot of money to spare.
 And now that it’s gift-giving season, you might be feeling a bigger pinch on your wallet than usual.
-After all, how are you supposed to afford next semester’s textbooks (hint: like this!) and nice, thoughtful gifts for your five best friends, four younger siblings, three awesome roommates, two loving parents, and your dear Aunt Partridgina Peartree?
-(Sorry not sorry for the terrible “12 Days of Christmas” joke.)
+After all, how are you supposed to afford next semester’s textbooks (hint: like this!) and nice, thoughtful presents for your five best friends, four younger siblings, three awesome roommates, two loving parents, and your Aunt Partridgina Peartree?
+(Sorry for the terrible “12 Days of Christmas” joke...)

-Of course, we here at CollegeXpress believe it’s the thought that counts, and though you don’t really need to give your friends and loved ones anything in particular, you can show you care with some of the free/cheap gifts and kind gestures below!
+Of course, it’s the thought that counts, and you don’t really need to give your friends and loved ones presents.
+But if you're looking for some free/cheap gift ideas, you can show you care this holiday season with some of the items and kind gestures below!

 This is a good one for Mom and Dad or anyone else with a sentimental side.
-See if you can dig up a hand-drawn picture or note from your kindergarten-ish days—a list of “10 reasons why I love my mommy/daddy at Christmastime” would be suuuper clutch.
+See if you can dig up a hand-drawn picture or note from your kindergarten-ish days—a list of “reasons why I love my mommy/daddy at Christmastime” would be peeeeerfect.
 Then find an inexpensive frame and boom.
 Adorable gift.
 Bonus points if you get an unfinished frame from a craft store and personalize it with your own artsy paint job.
 Which brings us to our next idea...

 Arts and crafts

 Do you knit or crochet?
-Or maybe you sketch or paint.
+Cketch or paint?
 What about just artfully writing your intended gift recipient’s favorite song/movie/book quote on a mug?
 Whatever your abilities, you can make simple homemade gifts sure to make your friends say “Aww!”

 You saw this one coming, didn’t you.
-We know they’re corny, but they can also be the cute kind of corny—as long as you don’t dole out “Good for one free hug” coupons and call it a day.
+We know they’re corny, but they can also be the cute kind of corny—as long as you don’t give “Good for one free hug” coupons and call it a day.
 Instead, think about some of the more meaningful things you can offer: an afternoon spent hiking, just quality time between you and your BFF.
 A month of emptying the dishwasher for your roommate.
 Helping your little brother set up his first blog.
-An hour-long foot rub for... whoever you’re comfortable enough with to touch their feet.
+An hour-long foot rub for...whomever you’re comfortable enough with to touch their feet.
 And you can get all crafty with your coupons too, whether it’s using your digital design or glue-and-glitter skills or both!
 (Or you can just use the template above, found here.)

-No one really expects you to give cashmere sweaters as a student, so don’t stress.
+No one expects you to give cashmere sweaters as a poor college student, so don’t stress about holiday gifts.
 Instead, just enjoy the season and have fun celebrating the people in your life.
 Santa would be proud.